 Just The Facts....mmm....No!
 Not THOSE Facts : Science Reporting in Medical Journals

-In December 2004, the Journal of the American Medical Association(JAMA) published an article that found that medical journals consistently emphasize the positive results of clinical research studies on therapeutic pharmaceutical drugs, without fully disclosing possible negative effects of drugs.
-The JAMA article stated in the results that: "[Of] One hundred two trials with 122 published journal articles and 3736 outcomes were identified.
+In December 2004, the Journal of the American Medical Association(JAMA) published a meta-study examining the frequency reported outcomes of clinical trials that differed from study protocols and data (Chan et. al Empirical evidence for selective reporting of outcomes in randomized trials: comparison of protocols to published articles.
+JAMA.
+2004;291(20):2457-2465. doi:10.1001/jama.291.20.2457.)
+The authors reported: "[Of] One hundred two trials with 122 published journal articles and 3736 outcomes were identified.
 Overall, 50% of efficacy and 65% of harm outcomes per trial were incompletely reported."

 "...In comparing published articles with protocols, 62% of trials had at least 1 primary outcome that was changed, introduced, or omitted.
 [86%] percent of survey responders (42/49) denied the existence of unreported outcomes despite clear evidence to the contrary."

-Today, a Wall Street Journal front page story, "Worrisome Ailment in Medicine Misleading Journal Articles" (May 10, 2005) focuses on the problem.
-The article presents the responses of various journal editors to the problem of journalistic integrity, before concluding that journals are addressing the problem and striving to present more balanced studies.
-Is this false reassurance?
+Today, a Wall Street Journal front page story, "Worrisome Ailment in Medicine Misleading Journal Articles" (May 10, 2005) focuses on the same problem.
+The article presents the responses of various journal editors to questions about the problem of journalistic integrity, before concluding that journals are all addressing the problem and striving to present more balanced studies.
+Do the Wall Street Journal's assurances settle the issue?

-Publishing has multiple points of responsibility.
-To put it simply, scientists in the lab from techs to post-docs and residents report up to the principal investigator, who oversees and sets the direction of the lab research and assumes responsibility as the primary author on the paper.
-Publishing authors must be forthright about their results, and journal editors and publishers must select articles that compel readers and sponsors to support the magazine while maintaining journalistic integrity.
+Briefly, publishing has multiple points of responsibility.
+Scientists in the lab from techs to post-docs and residents report up to the principal investigator, who oversees and sets the direction of the lab research and assumes responsibility as an author on the paper.
+Publishing authors should be forthright about their results, and journal editors and publishers must select articles that compel readers and sponsors to support the magazine, while at the same time maintaining journalistic integrity.
+The multiple goals of all the players aren't always easy to balance.

-The issue at stake is that the journals are increasingly dependent on advertising from pharmaceutical companies, and are therefore increasingly beholden to their influence.
-Editors of sponsored drug efficacy studies assume integrity, but a pharmaceutical company has every incentive to report positive results.
-Journals receive advertising support from these authors.
+The issue at stake is that the medical journals are increasingly dependent on advertising from pharmaceutical companies, and are therefore increasingly beholden to their influence.
+Journal editors would trust sponsored drug efficacy studies but for the reality that a pharmaceutical company has every incentive to report positive (and therefore sometimes biased) results.
+Journals in effect receive advertising support from the very same authors they are publishing.

-What is most clear from the WSJ article is that at every juncture all parties both recognize the problem and shrug off their own responsibility in the solution.
-There are two problem areas, according to this account:
+What is most clear from the WSJ article is that at every juncture all parties both recognize the problem and at the same time shrug off their own responsibility in the solution.
+There are two problem areas, according to the WSJ account:

 • 1) The editorial challenge of verifying submitted research.